Soopaji/hand-controlled-mouse/README.md

 ## 📝 About The Project

-This project uses **Computer Vision** to track hand movements and translate them into digital commands.
-The goal is to create a touchless interface that can interpret specific gestures (like waving, pointing, or making a fist) to control applications.

-It currently utilizes **MediaPipe/OpenCV** for hand landmarks and **PyTorch** for gesture classification.
+This project utilizes **Computer Vision** to create a virtual mouse system.
+By tracking hand landmarks via a webcam, it maps the movement of your index finger to the screen's cursor and recognizes specific gestures (like pinching or finger folding) to perform clicks and scrolls.

+No extra hardware is needed—just a webcam and some Python magic.

 ## ✨ Features

-* **Real-time Detection:** Tracks hand joints at 30+ FPS.
-* **Custom Gestures:** Recognizes Swiping, Zooming, and Clicking.
+* **Cursor Movement:** Smooth tracking of the index finger to move the mouse.
+* **Left Click:** Detects specific gestures (e.g., bringing index and thumb together) to click.
+* **Right Click:** Detects gesture for context menu.
+* **Scroll Mode:** Vertical hand movement for scrolling pages.
-* **Low Latency:** Optimized for standard webcams.
+* **Frame Rate:** Optimized to run smoothly on standard CPUs.
-* **Visual Feedback:** Draws skeleton overlays on the video feed.

 ---